valtix-security/terraform-azure-app-vnet/README.md

-This module creates a simple demo Azure virtual network
+This module creates a simple demo Azure virtual network for use with Valtix Gateways